← Back to Grammar

 ser

-Object pronouns (lo, la, me, se, etc.) follow the same rules as with tú commands:
+Object (lo, la, me, se, etc.) follow the same rules as with tú commands:

 Affirmative: Attach Pronouns